 Orange Polska (formerly Telekomunikacja Polska) is obliged by the OEC to offer unbundled access to its local loop to other operators on the basis of its reference telecommunications access offer - (SOR) including prices.
-The access to the local loop of Orange Polska is mostly used by Netia, but also by some cable TV operators (e.g. Multimedia Polska) in order to telephony and provide Internet access services.
+Access to Orange Polska's local loop is mostly used by Netia, but also by some cable TV operators (e.g. Multimedia Polska) in order to allow telephony and provide internet access services.
 Providing access to the infrastructure of cable TV operators is currently being analysed by the OEC, which has such powers on the basis of amendments to the Telecommunications Act in 2013.
+In October 2014, the OEC deregulated broadband access obligations on bitstream access market in 76 geographical markets after analysis showed that in such areas (cities) there is effective competition.